-We have audited the accompanying statements of net assets available for benefits of the Macatawa Bank 401(k) Plan (the Plan) as of December 31, 2012 and 2011, and the related statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying statements of net assets available for benefits of Macatawa Bank 401(k) Plan (the Plan) as of December 31, 2013 and 2012, and the related statement of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.